Getting started¶

 -d '{"domain": "yourwebsite.com", "start_url": "https://yourwebsite.com/"}'

-The crawler runs in the background.
-You can check its progress:
+The crawl runs in the background.
+Check on it: